viviemXD/webrtc-screen-share/README.md

   -  openssl x509 -req -in webrtcwwsocket-csr.pem -signkey webrtcwwsocket-key.pem -out webrtcwwsocket-cert.pem

 - run   'sudo node app.js'
-- You may get errors, if you do then reinstall socket.io in that folder, e.g. 'sudo npm install websocket'
+- You may get errors, if you do then reinstall WebSocket in that folder, e.g. 'sudo npm install websocket'

 ####  Client Steps

-- (Only for Chrome) Open `chrome://flags` in a recent chrome
-- (Only for Chrome) Enable flag `Enable screen capture support in getUserMedia()`
+- (Only for Chrome) start chrome browser with flag   --enable-usermedia-screen-capture
 - (Only for Firefox) open about:config create  media.getusermedia.screensharing.enabled and set to true
+- (Only for Firefox) open about:config in media.getusermedia.screensharing.allowed_domains append the IP address of your node server e.g. "102.160.1.2"
 - Restart browser
 - Point two browsers to  e.g. https://\<your ip address\>
 - Start media and share